grafana/grafana/docs/sources/http_api/library_element.md

 JSON Body schema:

-- **folderId** – Optional, the ID of the folder where the library element is stored.
+- **folderUid** – Optional, the UID of the folder where the library element is stored, empty string when it is General folder
 - **name** – Optional, the name of the library element.
 - **model** – The JSON model for the library element.
 - **kind** – Kind of element to create, Use `1` for library panels or `2` for library variables.